Spin injection of exciton-polaritons with halide perovskites at room temperature: Methods

-\textbf{Experimental setup:} Optical spectroscopy is performed using a custom-built optical setup (see Suppl.
-Fig. \ref{fig:supp_fig_setup}) featuring two main light sources to probe the cavity.
-The first is a CW laser at 3.07 eV, used for non-resonant excitation, as the perovskite emission lies around 2.38 eV.
-The second is a broadband white-light lamp with a 3000 K spectrum, used for reflectivity measurements.
-The non-resonant laser passes through a polarizer and a $\lambda/4$ plate to have the choice to transform its initial H polarization into H, $\sigma^+$, or $\sigma^-$.
-Both excitation sources are focused onto the silver mirror of the cavity using a 0.75 numerical aperture, 5.2 mm working distance objective.
+\textbf{Experimental setup:} Optical spectroscopy is performed using a custom-built optical setup (see Suppl. information Sec.~\hyperref[sec: S1]{S1} for details) featuring two main light sources to probe the cavity.
+The first laser is a CW laser at 2.38~eV for quasi-resonant excitation, matching the PL energy of perovskite excitons.
+The second is a white-light halogen lamp, used for reflectivity measurements.
+The quasi-resonant laser passes through a polarizer and a quarter wave plate to have the choice to continuously transform the helicity of the pump, from linear polarization to $\sigma^+$, or $\sigma^-$.
+All excitation sources are focused onto the silver mirror of the cavity using a 0.75 numerical aperture, 5.2~mm working-distance objective.
 The cavity is mounted on XYZ piezo stages, allowing precise positioning and exploration of different regions, which is essential to have access to the slight detuning variations that could be found across the sample.
-A momentum space lens has been installed to switch between real-space and momentum-space imaging (see Suppl.
-Fig. \ref{fig:supp_fig_setup}).
-The emission is focused by a motorized lens onto the entrance slit of a spectrometer, which is connected to a CCD camera, to resolve it in energy and angular or real space.
-The motorized lens allows for the two-dimensional reconstruction of the dispersion relation versus the in-plane momentum $k_{||}$.
+A momentum space lens has been installed to switch between real-space and momentum-space imaging.
+The emission is focused by a lens onto the entrance slit of a spectrometer, which is connected to a CCD camera, to resolve it in energy and angular or real space; this lens allows for the two-dimensional reconstruction of momentum or real space.